The Learning Commons on the first floor is a dynamic, collaborative space combining research, technology, and media.

 The Graduate Study Rooms are intended to provide quiet study space for graduate students.
 Access to the spaces are controlled via Splash card, and seating is available on a first-come, first-serve basis rather than assigned.

-- The entrances are located on the southwest and the northwest sides of the 2nd floor not far from the 2nd Floor Study Commons.
+- The entrances are located on the southwest and the northwest sides of the 2nd floor and 3rd floor.

 - All Tulane graduate students regardless of program may use the rooms.

 - Seats in the rooms are not reserved but are available to the user as long as they remain in them during available hours.